Understanding Child Custody Laws

 Typically, child support is paid until the child reaches age 21, unless the child is emancipated earlier.

-In New York, child support is based on a formula and guidelines pursuant to the Child Support Standards Act (CSSA).
+In New York, child support is awarded on a formulary basis, pursuant to the Child Support Standards Act (CSSA).
 These guidelines consider the number of children the parent has a legal responsibility to support and that parent’s income.
 To set a different amount, either higher or lower, there needs to be a compelling reason to deviate from the CSSA.

 Unable to Pay Child Support

 Sometimes there are extenuating circumstances where you are unable to pay your child support.
-Since child support is court-imposed, it is not wise to simply stop paying.
-If you are unable to pay, call your attorney to develop a course of action.
-To avoid possible jail time, it is best to contact an attorney as soon as possible.
-If you can properly establish extreme financial hardship, the Court may temporarily change the child support order.
+Child support is court-imposed, so simply stopping child support payments can have serious consequences.
+To avoid possible jail time, it is best to contact a knowledgeable New York State child custody attorney as soon as possible.
+If you are unable to pay child support, call your attorney as soon as possible to develop a course of action.
+If you can properly establish extreme financial hardship, the Court may temporarily change your child support order.

 The Court can order that support be taken directly out of a paycheck through the Support Collection Unit (SCU).
 If the support collection unit is collecting the support, a parent’s tax refund check could be held if they are behind with support payments.
 Moving out of state will not allow a parent to avoid paying child support.
 Voluntary unemployment (e.g., quitting your job) is also not a valid reason to stop child support.